pintjuk/FimAD/README.md

 # What is this
-This is a little experement to hide coments on fim fiction, and with some twiking other sites.
-The consept is simple it encrypts your coment, posts the cipher inside a spoiler tag, and decrypts all coments in the coment list that contain ciphers for you.
+This is a little experiment to hide comments on fimfiction and only set you friends see them, with some tinkering it should work with other sites.
+The concept is simple it encrypts your comment, posts the cipher inside a spoiler tag, and decrypts all comments in the comment list that contain ciphers for you.

-This project is quik and dirty many improvments could be made.
-Fore inctance it would be better to post the sicret coments to a remote serve and retrive sicret coments of other users form this server and injecting them into the regular coment lists.
-This would make the sicret coments fully invisible to regular users and website staff.
+This project is quick and dirty many improvements could be made.
+For instance it would be better to post the secret comments to a remote server and retrieve other users secret comments from that server and then injecting them into the regular comment lists.
+This would make the secret comments truly invisible to regular users and website staff.

 ## Istall
 If you are using muzzila then you should install greasmonky if you havn't don so already.